yc22305/CubeSat/README.md

 Details of function usage and parameter setting are stated in each code file.

 #### [NOTE:]
-Other files not mentioned above but included in the reporitory are for testing purposes, or are still under development, even are forgone in this project yet retained.
+1. Other files not mentioned above but included in the reporitory are for testing purposes, or are still under development, even are forgone in this project yet retained.
 They are not important, but offered for reference.
+2. ROS is operating under Linux envionment, so the PC connected to arduino board must be the ROS master running in Linux.
+In this case, `ubuntu 16.04` is used and runs in VMWare.
+3. ROS tutorial if needed: http://wiki.ros.org/ROS/Tutorials

 ---
 #### [Current progress (2018/06/28 updated):]